nanomo/KalmanFilter-for-Arduino/README.md

 KalmanFilter-for-Arduino
 ========================

-Simple one varable Kalman filter library for Arduino
+Simple one variable Kalman filter library for Arduino

 Install:
 --------